 Still, this is Sennheiser, and you’d be forgiven for thinking that the price quoted at the top of this review was missing a ‘1’, ‘2’ or even a ‘3’ on the front, given the firm’s selection of excellent true wireless earbuds and over-ears alike sitting pretty at the top of more premium markets.
 So, can the audio giant’s new Sennheiser HD 250BT reveal themselves as tough competition at a much more modest level?

 The spec-sheet boasts strength in depth: Bluetooth 5.0 with aptX Low Latency, a 25-hour battery life, app support and Sennheiser’s beloved-of-DJs transducer tech.
 And lest we forget, Cameroon had already beaten defending champions Argentina en route to the quarter-final, so evidence of greatness existed.
 Perhaps the England boss should simply have said, “We were wrong to underestimate them.”
 With this in mind, let’s get to testing.

-Although the Sennheiser HD 250BT arrived in the UK, US and Australia in January 2021 at £60 ($70, AU$130) respectively (having launched in India in late 2020), deals can already be found.
-At this price, competition is scarce, especially from known and respected audio specialists.
-We might point you towards the four-star Lindy BNX-80 as the nearest option, but these very decent wireless on-ears come with noise-cancellation (the Sennheiser HD 250BT do not) and, at the time of writing, a double-the-price asking fee.
+Although the Sennheiser HD 250BT arrived in the UK, US and Australia in January 2021 at £60 / $70 / AU$130) respectively (having launched in India in late 2020).
+In October 2022 deals can be found in some territories dropping the price by almost half and at this price, competition is scarce, especially from known and respected audio specialists.
+We might point you towards the four-star Lindy BNX-80 as the nearest option, but these very decent wireless on-ears come with noise-cancellation (the Sennheiser HD 250BT do not) and, at the time of writing, are considerably more expensive.